 Jockey’s Ridge State Park and the Wright Brothers National Memorial are not only a couple of fun weekend things to do in The Outer Banks, but they both featured in our roundup of Unique Things to Do in North Carolina.

 Nags Head Woods is one of our favorite weekend things to do in The Outer Banks and also one of our favorite hiking trails in North Carolina.
 It sits between Jockeys Ridge and the Wright Brothers Memorial with more than five miles of trails.
 The most popular one is Sweetgum Swamp Tail (3.4 miles round trip) but the Discovery Trail to Roanoke Trail Loop are also fun.
 The’s preserve’s ADA Trail (.5 miles round trip) is completely accessible, too!

 Explore Cape Hatteras National Seashore

 If you want to feel like you’re really on the edge of the United States, take a drive down NC Highway 12 through Cape Hatteras National Seashore.
 Seeing the water on both sides of the road is a really cool thing.
 There are some fun places to stop along the way, too.
-Stop at Bodie Island Lighthouse and you might recognize it, as it’s an iconic part of The Outer Banks and North Carolina.

 After Bodie, Pea Island National Wildlife Refuge is one of the first things you’ll see and it’s worth exploring, with tons of bird-viewing opportunities.
 Other awesome spots you can reach include Rodanthe, Buxton, and Ocracoke.